jbock-java/jbock/SPAGHETTI.md

 * <a href="#maven-config">Maven config</a>
 * <a href="#running-tests">Running tests</a>

-### Features overview

-Some of the features, especially the handling of optional parameters, may be unexpected for users of similar parsers:

-1. In the Java model, <a href="https://github.com/h908714124/jbock/blob/master/README.md#parameter-type-matching">optional parameters</a>
-   correspond to methods that return [Optional](https://docs.oracle.com/javase/8/docs/api/java/util/Optional.html).
-   Coincidentally, there is no way to make a parameter method return `null`.
-1. <a href="#binding-options">*Binding options*</a> are always [unary:](https://en.wikipedia.org/wiki/Unary_operation)
-    1. The parameter name must be followed by a single argument, in other words there are no multi-valued options.
-    1. Instead, options and params can be <a href="#repeatable-parameters">*repeatable.*</a>
-       This is expressed by a model method that returns [List.](https://en.wikipedia.org/wiki/Java_collections_framework) Other collection types can also be used, if a custom mapper or collector is defined.

-Next, we look at some of the features in more detail.

-### Parameter types
+### Option/Param kinds

-Command line applications have access to a special array of strings, which is often called `args` or `argv`.
-This represents the command line parameters that are passed to the application at runtime.
+Command line applications ("commands") have access to a special array of strings, which is often called `args` or `argv`, which contains the command line parameters of the invocation.

-Some of the tokens in this array take the form of key-value pairs.
+Some of the tokens in this array take the form of key-value pairs, where the key starts with one or two dashes.
-These are called *options*, but keep in mind that options are not always *optional*.
+These are called *options*.
-The other kind of tokens, which are distinguished by their position in `argv`, are called *params*.
+The other kind of tokens, which are distinguished not by their *name* but by their *position* in `argv`, relative to the other non-options, are called *params*.

-Now we take a closer look at the basic parameter types:
+Options can be further subdivided into options that take an argument, and those that don't, which leaves us with three kinds:

 1. <a href="#params">*Params*</a>
-1. nullary options: <a href="#flags">*Flags*</a>
+1. <a href="#flags">*Flag options*</a>
-1. unary options: <a href="#binding-options">*Binding options*</a>
+1. <a href="#binding-options">*Options*</a>

 ### Params

-A *positional* parameter is just an arbitrary token *without a preceding parameter name*.
+A *positional* parameter is just an arbitrary token in `argv` *without a preceding parameter name*.
 We call this a *param*.
 The token is not allowed to start with a dash, unless the
 <a href="#escape-sequence">*escape sequence*</a> was used.